CrayLabs/SmartSim/doc/model.rst

             client.rename_tensor("tensor", "renamed_tensor")

-        SmartSim will replace the prefix with the current ``Models`` name since prefixing is enabled on the current ``Model``.
+        SmartSim will replace the prefix with the current ``Model`` name since prefixing is enabled on the current ``Model``.
 The contents of the ``Orchestrator`` are:

         .. code-block:: bash